How Tiles Work

 These functions are described in more detail below.

-Service brokers integrate services with Application Service by providing an API for the Cloud Controller to create service instances, bind them to apps, and perform other operations.
-The Service Broker API v2.10 topic specifies requirements for this API.
+Service brokers integrate services with Pivotal Platform by providing an API for the Cloud Controller to create service instances, bind them to apps, and perform other operations.
+For more information about requirements for this API, see Service Broker API v2.10.

 You can write a service broker in any language, and it can run anywhere, inside your Pivotal Platform installation or external.
-See Example Service Brokers for sample code in Ruby, Java, and Go.
+For sample code in Ruby, Java, and Go, see Example Service Brokers.

 Specify the service broker for a tile in the tile directory’s